htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 message will either be something that is machine-wide, such as reporting the total system load average, or it will be specific to a given slot.
 Any log entries specific to a slot have an extra word printed out in the entry with the slot number.
-So, for example, here’s the output about system resources that are being gathered (with ``D_FULLDEBUG`` and ``D_LOAD`` turned on) on a 2-core machine with no HTCondor activity, and the keyboard connected to both slots:
+So, for example, here's the output about system resources that are being gathered (with ``D_FULLDEBUG`` and ``D_LOAD`` turned on) on a 2-core machine with no HTCondor activity, and the keyboard connected to both slots: